kennystrawnmusic/TriggerLinux/RelNotes1906.md

 * Replaced Firefox with Brave as bundled browser
 * Upgraded bundled Claymore miner to version 14.7
 * Bundled an XAMPP server installer for easy one-click installation of server software (should come in handy for sites like Gab in particular that keep getting banned by hosting providers for political reasons)
-* F2FS support (using bleeding-edge version of GRUB)

 ## Known Issues